 Alpine Valley can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 61% of its trails rated at or above intermediate.

-Alpine Valley Ski Resort is located in the state of Michigan, USA.
-This ski area is nearby the town of Elmira, MI.
+Alpine Valley is located in the state of Michigan, USA.
+This ski area is nearest the town of Elmira, MI.